Sapphire Wind Farm

 Community Consultative Committee

 CWP’s Community Consultative Committee (CCC) is a direct link with the community: host landowners, community members, representatives from both Inverell and Glen Innes Severn Shire Councils, and project members.
-The come together for regular meetings to:
+The CCC meets twice a year:

 - Foster positive working relationships